Abdul-Hannan-21/codespaces-blank/README.md

     python memes.py
     ```

-4. **Open Your Browser:**
-   Now visit  your browser to experience the Daily Meme Dosage!
+4. Now visit  your browser to experience the Daily Meme Dosage!

-5. Direct Access
-   For direct access, use this [link](https://laughing-space-winner-xj5prq69jp53vw5j-50003.app.github.dev/)..
+5. For direct access, use this [link](https://laughing-space-winner-xj5prq69jp53vw5j-50003.app.github.dev/)..

 ## How It Works